mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ## Component updates

-The following services and service components have been upgraded to the listed version:
+The following services and service components are upgraded to the listed version:

 - centralized-grafana: 18.1.3
 - centralized-kubecost: 0.20.0